Majzen11/personal-portfolio/README.md

 UPDATE!

-I thought I was completely finished with the project when I opened the site on my phone and realised that some of the design that I thought was responsive didn't work very well.
-I had checked this in the dev tools in Chrome, but apparently they weren't accurate enough.
+I thought I was completely finished with the project when I randomly opened the site on my phone and realised that some of the design that I thought was responsive didn't work very well in that size after all.
+I had checked this in the dev tools in the browser, but apparently they weren't accurate enough, or I didn't see it well enough there.
 I'm glad I randomly decided to check the site on my phone.
 So now I have edited the code to (hopefully) get a responsive design that works properly.
+This was a nit of a hassle because there were margins I didn't realise were there and I tried a lot of things before I figures out what was wrong.
+I completely forgot to use the dev tools to check for problems.
+I haven't gotten used to using them for debugging yet.

-I need to learn if there is a better way to control for this in the future.
+I also need to learn if there is a better way to control for responsiveness in the future.
 This time I had already published the site and checked it on my phone that way, but maybe there's a way to check it on mobile without publishing first.